Learning Objectives

 1) Week 2 “Quiz” on Canvas

-NOTE: Question 13 will have you upload your code
+NOTE: Question 13 will have you upload your code for the below activity!

 2) Summary Sheets Due Thursday